sindreeio/TDT4250Project/TDT4250Project.polet.model/README.md

 ```java
 DataGenerator dg = new DataGenerator(); // Where "dg" is the variable name
 ```
-Several methods ar available.
+Several methods are available.
 The most usefull ones are:
 ```java
 dg.downloadJson();          // Downloads, edits and saves the data as data.json in ~/model.